How to Write Hotel SOPs: The LuxOps Playbook Method

 Across departments, SOPs should follow the same structure, the same naming convention, the same version format.
 This makes the whole system easier to navigate and maintain over time.

-The Structure of a Hotel SOP
+The LuxOps Structure for a Hotel SOP

 Exceptions and escalation